Fruit Trees For Sale at Butternut Farm

 (# indicates low supply, less than 5 trees)

-Ebony Pearl: A new dark mahogany sweet cherry that ripens in early July.
+Burgandy Pearl: SOLD OUT!
+A new dark mahogany sweet cherry that ripens in the early third of July.
 Crack resistant.

-Stardust: A bi-colored sweet cherry, much like Rainer.
+Stardust: SOLD OUT!
+A bi-colored sweet cherry, much like Rainer.
 Ripens in late July.

 (Sweet cherries need multiple varieties for adequate pollination and the more the merrier.
 Designing a sweet cherry orchard with adequate cross pollination can be tricky, you want two varieties at the minimum.